bparanj/Essential-TDD/book/RubyPlus/rails42quickly/bonus_chapters.markdown

 ## Summary ##

 In this lesson we learned how to use before_action filter.
 It takes the name of the method as a symbol and calls that method before an action is executed.
 We customized the filter by excluding some of the actions that does not require loading the article from the database.
-To learn more about filters check out the http://guides.rubyonrails.org/ site.
+To learn more about filters check out the  [Rails Getting Started Guide] (http://guides.rubyonrails.org/ 'Rails Getting Started Guide') site.

 \newpage